-Well first, let’s define it: HSA (Health Savings Account): A tax-free medical savings account available to taxpayers in the United States who are enrolled in a high-deductible health plan (HDHP).
+What are they?
+Well, a HSA (Health Savings Account) is a tax-free medical savings account available to taxpayers in the United States who are enrolled in a high-deductible health plan (HDHP).

 Increasingly, employers are offering HDHPs as their health insurance benefit of choice.
 This means lower premiums for you, but higher deductibles.
 If you have an HDHP, you’re eligible for an HSA, so read on.

 HSAs are designed to help you plan for medical expenses foreseen and unforeseen.
-How does it work?
+How do they work?

 Just like a 401(k), an HSA draws a percentage from every paycheck.
-That percentage is taken from your paycheck pre-tax, and as long as you use that money for approved medical expenses (if you take these out for non-medical expenses before 65, they’ll be taxed, so watch out!), it will never be taxed.
+That percentage is taken from your paycheck pre-tax, and as long as you use that money for approved medical expenses - it will not be taxed.
 That means free money!
 From the government!
-Possibly for laser eye surgery?
+Be careful though, if you take these out for non-medical expenses before 65, they’ll be taxed.

-But there’s more.
-Your employer may even match you to a certain percentage, and you’re always free to put more cash in your HSA, and that cash can come from any source.
+Also just like a 401(k), your employer may match your contribution (up to a certain percentage) and you can always opt to add more cash in your HSA.
+In an HSA, that cash can come from any source.
 Your employer may also offer cash-matching benefits if you fulfill health goals, like a regular check-up, an active gym membership, and even weight loss.
 HSAs can really help you develop a more active relationship with your health.

-How do you get at that sweet, sweet, health cash?
+So, how do you get at that extra cash?
 Usually, your health insurance will send you a specific HSA debit card or checkbook, which you can use exactly like a credit card at the doctor’s office.

 So who should spring for an HSA?
-If you have an HDHP, almost everyone.
-You will want to be wary, however, if you have continued high-cost medical expenses, since those high deductibles will sting you in the first few months of the year.
+For most of you with an HDHP, then you'll definitely want to look into it.
+Be wary if you have continued high-cost medical expenses, since those high deductibles will sting you in the first few months of the year.
 If you have a HDHP, you could always gamble on the chance that you won’t break your right arm in a gnarly skateboarding incident, but it’s generally wiser to take advantage of an HSA.